‹ Back to New at Amity Blog

 4. Biometric Authentication

-The digital banks are utilising various types of biometric authentication techniques, such as facial recognition and fingerprint scanning, to have more solid security and faster log-in processes for the customer.
+The digital banks are utilising various biometric authentication techniques, with facial recognition and fingerprint scanning as examples of digital banking security features and faster log-in processes for the customer.

 5. Embedded Finance

 More and more, financial services are integrated into non-financial platforms.
 Retail, health, and travel companies install financial services directly in their apps and websites to bring financial services to consumers’ doorsteps.
-For example, Indian app Ola offers insurance, loans, and wallet services in a single interface.
+For example, the Indian app Ola offers insurance, loans, and wallet services in a single interface, embedding digital banking products and services in apps.

 6. Digital Banking Units (DBUs)